paul-hammant/tbd/content/alternative-branching-models/index.md

 Minimalistically the VCS they are using should have "merge point tracking".
 At the high end, that should include "record only" merges, and normal merges even after that.

-&#10033; Companies that choose 'Mainline' wither and die, we claim, so there's no forever.
+&#10033; Companies that choose 'Mainline' wither and die, we claim, so there is no forever.

 #### Merges